OSHA Workplace Violence Prevention Quiz

 6. True or False: Only physical assaults count as workplace violence.

-Answer: False (Workplace violence includes threats, verbal assault, and physical attacks.)
+Answer: False.
+(Workplace violence includes threats, verbal assault, and physical attacks.)

 7. Which is a proactive step in preventing workplace violence?